bvaughn/task-runner/README.md

 Begin by running `npm install` to install [Karma](https://karma-runner.github.io) and other dependencies.

 You can then run tests once using:

 ```bash
 gulp test
 ```

 Or you can run tests each time a file in the `source` or `tests` directory changes using:

 ```bash
 gulp test:watch
 ```

 ### Building Task Runner

-Begin by running `bower install` to install the [Closure Compiler](https://github.com/google/closure-compiler) and [Closure Library](https://github.com/google/closure-library) components and `npm install` to install gulp dependencies.
+Begin by running `npm install` to install the [TypeScript compiler](http://www.typescriptlang.org/) and gulp dependencies.
 Then run the following command from the root of the Task Runner checkout:

 ```bash
 gulp build